Shimizu Jirocho: Since the Meiji Restoration

-During the Bakumatsu period (1853 and 1867) Jirocho was an escort guard for the last Shogun Tokugawa Yoshinobu.
-Yoshinobu thanked him with a noshime (熨斗目, short sleeved kimono) garment as a gift.
-The abolishment of the shogunate caused confusion across Japan.
-Jirocho wielded great power, but was a gangster.
-Jirocho supported the revolutionary forces, so all his past crimes and murders were forgiven.
 In 1868, Jirocho was appointed Dochutansakugata by the Government-General of the Eastern Expedition.
 He was ordered to provide security to Shimizu Port and the Tokaido Line.
 Jirocho transformed from outlaw to public security.
 He served this role until July.
-From May to June of the same year, he confronted Katsuzo Kurokoma, who joined the Sekihotai, in Sunpu.
+From May to June of that year, he confronted Katsuzo Kurokoma, who joined the Sekihotai, in Sunpu.
+On October 14, 1871, Katsuzo Kurokoma was executed on charges of withdrawal from the Sekihotai and the Shogunate era.

 In 1868, the warship Kanrin Maru of the old Edo Shogunate sailed with more than 3,000 Tokugawa army soldiers from Tokyo to Shimizu.
-On September 18, 1868, a fleet escaped from off Shinagawa under the leadership of Enomoto Takeaki, the former Deputy Governor of the Navy of the Shogunate, the warship Kanrin Maru broke off the coast of Boshu due to a storm and the ship anchored at Shimizu Minato for repairs.
+On September 18, 1868, a fleet escaped from off Shinagawa under the leadership of Enomoto Takeaki, the former Deputy Governor of the Navy of the Shogunate.
+The warship Kanrin Maru broke off the coast of Boshu due to a storm and anchored at Shimizu Minato for repairs.
 They hoisted a white flag.
 However, while anchored at Shimizu harbor, the ship was attacked by pro-Imperial government troops.
-All members of the Shogunate army that remained aboard the ship were killed in the battle (Kanrin Maru Incident) by the combined forces of Jirocho and the revolutionary army.
+All members of the Shogunate army that remained aboard the ship were killed in the battle, known as the Kanrin Maru Incident, by the combined forces of Jirocho and the revolutionary army.

-After the battle, the bodies of the crew members who died in the war drifted in Suruga Bay and were left to rot, because no one tried to dispose them due to fear of being blamed by the new Meiji government.
-Jirocho disagreed and decided that a large number of corpses should not be left on the coast.
+After the battle, the bodies of the crew members who had died drifted in Suruga Bay and were left to rot, because no one tried to dispose them due to fear of being blamed by the new Meiji government.
+Jirocho disagreed with this and decided that the large number of corpses should not be left on the coast.
 He took a boat to collect the bodies and ensured that they had a proper funeral.
 They were cremated with Buddhist services and buried with sincere condolences on the sandy beach of Mukojima.
-The new government army blamed the containment work, but Jiro said, "If you die, everyone will be a Buddha.
+The new government army blamed the containment work, but Jirocho said, "If you die, everyone will be a Buddha.
 There is no government army or thief army in Buddha."
 These historical events are the basis of the humanity of Jirocho's legend.

-Since the Meiji period, Jirocho worked for the government.
+Since the start of the Meiji period, Jirocho worked for the government.
 Yamaoka Tesshū was appointed governor of Emperor Meiji's court in 1871.
 Tesshū often resorted to the services of Jirocho when it was necessary to pacify the capital's poor, who were rising up against a half-starved existence, or peasants who were outraged by unfair extortions.
-It is believed that from Jirocho came the philosophical and cannibalistic maxim to the present yakuza: